Bayonne, New Jersey Therapists

 Mental Health Priorities in Hudson County

 Finding mental health statistics specifically related to Bayonne is difficult.
 However, statistics are available for Hudson County.
-A medical center in nearby Jersey City, another community in Hudson County, ranked mental health and substance abuse, under the blanket term of behavioral health, as number four of its top five health care priorities in 2016.
+A medical center in nearby Jersey City, another community in Hudson County, ranked mental health and substance abuse, under the blanket term of behavioral health, as number four of its top five healthcare priorities in 2016.
 Its study demonstrated that residents of Hudson County reported an average of 3.4 mentally unhealthy days per month between 2006 and 2012, which was slightly higher than the statewide average of 3.3 but also slightly decreased from 3.5 during the previous decade or so.

 Perhaps the most prominent behavioral health concern in Hudson County is substance abuse.
 As a state, New Jersey hasn’t been hit quite as hard by the opioid epidemic as some of its neighbors, but it still sees a moderately high rate of annual drug overdose deaths: 23.2 per 100,000 people in 2016, sixteen of which were due specifically to opioids, another relatively high number.
 Of municipalities in Hudson County, Bayonne had the second-highest number of substance abuse admissions of Hudson County municipalities in 2017, outpaced only by Jersey City to its north, which had 2,373 substance abuse admissions.

 There is also a marked ethnic/racial disparity when it comes to substance abuse treatment admissions.
 In 2017, 40 percent of Hudson County residents admitted to treatment for substance abuse were of Hispanic origin, despite Hispanics making up only about 25 percent of the population of Bayonne.
-It should be noted, however, that admission statistics on the basis of race/ethnicity specifically for the community of Bayonne were not available.
+It should be noted, however, that admission statistics based on race/ethnicity specifically for the community of Bayonne were not available.

 Following the devastating effects of Superstorm Sandy on the New Jersey coast in October 2012, planning for future disasters by coordinating behavioral health services became a priority for authorities in Hudson County.
 A related study found that Hudson County had the highest rates of depression among Medicare fee-for-service beneficiaries of ten selected counties in the aftermath of the storm.